de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 The following limitations apply:

-- The XAIPValidator has a strong dependency to the external signature validation service.
+- The AIPValidator has a strong dependency to the external signature validation service.
 The current version of the service is not able to validate XML signatures properly.
-Therefore the validation of XAIPs containing XML signatures will lead to validation reports with unsupported signature formats.
+Therefore the validation of AIPs containing XML signatures will lead to validation reports with unsupported signature formats.
 - The processing of XAdES-compliant signature objects is currently not fully supported.
 This issue will be fixed in one of the next SNAPSHOT releases
 - Information for `TransformInfoType` is currently not generated due to inconsistencies in the verification report scheme
 - Extensions are not evaluated due to their dependency to specific profiles